mbattey58/cept/README.markdown

 Credentials are read from a configuration files wih the same structure as the one described above.
 Request content can be both passed on the command line or read from file.
-Signing is currently not supported for payloads read from file.
+Content signing is currently not supported for payloads read from file.

 ### Examples